nash-stokes/income-tax-calculator/README.md

 - Allow for reuse of business logic across different parts of the application

 ## Database
 The application uses Entity Framework Core for data access and migrations.
-The database includes:
+The included migrations create:
 - A `TaxBands` table storing the tax brackets and rates
 - Seed data for common tax bands (0%, 20%, and 40%)